Captain Tom Foundation flagged to watchdogs by NHS charities group

 Exclusive: NHS Charities Together highlighted ‘potential improper use of data’

+Related video: Captain Sir Tom Moore’s daughter Hannah speaks as family launch charity in his name in April 2021

-The NHS charities group for which Captain Sir Tom Moore raised nearly £39m flagged concerns about improper data use by a foundation set up in his name to watchdogs, The Independent has learnt.
+The NHS charities group for which Captain Sir Tom Moore raised nearly £39m flagged concerns to watchdogs about improper data use by a foundation set up in his name, The Independent has learnt.

 NHS Charities Together contacted the Charity Commission and Information Commissioner’s Office (ICO) last year to highlight “potential improper use of data” from the JustGiving page set up for the former army officer’s fundraising effort.